GabrielOliveira-1/itemsinventory/README.md

 Inventory tracking web application

 #1.
+Download files.

+#2.
+Use Visual Studio Code.

+#3.
 Open terminal and write "npm install express" and press enter.

-#2.
+#4.
 Then write "node .\server.js" and press enter to initialize server.

-#3.
+#5.
 Open login.html file on browser and login with any of the users present at 'user_file.JSON' or create a new one to use the application.

 Thank you for your patience.